 ls ~/.ssh/ to verify if your key pair was successfully created.

 Now we need to copy the private key file to your Windows machine.
-For this we can use an FTP client.
-Such as FileZilla.
+For simplicity’s sake we will be using an FTP client (FileZilla) to grab the private key file.
 Connect to your VM via FTP and navigate to

 Username: VM UserName